What to do when an employee has mental health issues?

 Nurturing a healthy work culture and environment is key for a company wishing to grow and thrive.
 That does not mean eradicating mental health issues but being prepared for the eventuality of someone coming forward with mental health problems and knowing how to best respond to their needs.

 The first thing you want to make sure of is that your leadership team is aware and trained to identify the changes in behaviors and triggers that could lead to mental health problems.
 It is not even the question of empathy; it must be a basic skill of a manager these days.
-If someone suddenly comes in late repeatedly, misses work, or shows a clear lack of interest when they used to be engaged, one has to know there’s something affecting this behavior.
+If someone suddenly comes in late repeatedly, misses work, or shows a clear lack of interest when they used to be engaged, one has to know something is affecting this behavior.

 Noticing signs is not enough.
 Albeit more and more addressed since the COVID pandemic, mental health problems remain somehow stigmatized, and most people are still wary of openly sharing their issues, especially in their professional circles.